singularityhub/singularity-docker/README.md

  - [vault/release-2.5](https://github.com/singularityhub/singularity-docker/tree/2.5): Builds to singularityware/singularity:2.5
  - [vault/release-2.4](https://github.com/singularityhub/singularity-docker/tree/2.4): Builds to singularityware/singularity:2.4

-See the  [singularityware/singularity](https://hub.docker.com/r/singularityware/singularity/) repository on Docker Hub.
+We used to use [singularityware/singularity](https://hub.docker.com/r/singularityware/singularity/) on Docker Hub, but have switched to [quay.io/singularity/singularity](https://quay.io/repository/singularity/singularity) for much better deployment features.

 For GitLab CI, we needed a container without an `ENTRYPOINT`.
 That is the only difference.